MrHarBear/Snowflake_Synthetic_Data_Generation/README.md

 3. Run through the notebooks and enjoy 🎉!
 If you are using a trial account, you will need to manually upload the `csv` files into Snowflake and in the `DATA` schema.
 The name of the data table must match the name of the csv files exactly. e.g. `claim_data.csv` should be `SWT2024_DEMO_AUTO_INSURANCE.DATA.CLAIM_DATA` table in Snowflake.

 ## Disclaimer:
+This repository is for demonstration purposes only.
+Use at your own risk.